Academic Planning Guide

 - Visit college campuses

 - Take the ACT college admission exams.
-All juniors at BASE take this exam.
+All juniors at BASE take this exam in Early Spring at BASE.
 The ACT may be taken multiple times to earn the best score possible.

 - Attend District Post High School Planning Nights.
 Refer to the BASE and the BSD website for the yearly calendar.